 » Create a fun plan with a nice mix of different things to do in Paris: famous Paris landmarks, top museums in Paris, outdoor spaces, and nice walks.
 Spend some time in a Parisian café people watching or enjoying nice meals in a good restaurant or brasserie.

 » Remember that Paris is a moveable feast.
-Part of the city’s charm comes from strolling the streets, admiring its beautiful architecture, or relaxing in the city’s parks (all free activities), especially if the weather is nice!
-Exokire Le Marais, have a stroll at Ile de la Cité, the Luxembourg Gardens or the Tuileries Gardens.
-Walk the cobbled streets of Montmartre or the Butte-aux-Cailles.
-Feel the Seine’s breeze on your face and explore the Parisian canals.
+Much of the city’s charm lies in simply strolling its streets, admiring its beautiful architecture, or relaxing in its parks – all free activities, especially enjoyable when the weather is nice.
+Wander through Le Marais and Île de la Cité, take a leisurely walk in the Luxembourg Gardens or the Tuileries Garden, and explore the cobbled streets of Montmartre or the Butte-aux-Cailles.
+For a different perspective, follow the Seine to admire Paris’s landmarks, or discover the city’s canals aboard a self-driven electric boat.

 » Once you are happy with your sample itinerary, calculate how much you would spend on Paris attraction tickets (regular tickets or skip the line tickets).
 Then compare it to the Paris Museum Pass cost to figure out if the pass is right or not.
 It can be a time-consuming process but is certainly worth it.

 Is the Paris Museum Pass worth it?
-We hope that this Paris Museum Pass review will help make the right decision for you.
+I hope that this Paris Museum Pass review will help make the right decision for your trip.

 Click here to read more Paris Tips